 The hierarchy for selection of protective action health criteria is illustrated in Figure 4.1.
+This is identical to that used in the ERG2012 analysis.
 Final AEGL-2 values are the preferred health criteria.
-In the absence of final AEGL-2 values, ERPG-2 values, interim AEGL-2 values, and acute inhalation lethality data were used to identify the health criteria used to determine PADs.
-The health criteria for ERG2012 analysis changes substantially from the 2008 ERG due to the increasing availability of final and interim AEGL values.
-Health criteria for roughly half of our TIH list changed between 2008 and 2012.
-Many of the changes were fairly minor; however, three notable changes were for sulfur dioxide, carbon monoxide, and phosphine.
-For both sulfur dioxide and carbon monoxide, final AEGL values were published which were much more conservative than the previously used ERPG-2 values.
-For sulfur dioxide and carbon monoxide, the 1-h AEGL-2 values were 0.75 ppm and 82 ppm versus the previously used ERPG values of 3 ppm and 350 ppm, respectively.
-Health criteria for phosphine went the other direction, increasing from the 1-h ERPG-2 value of 0.05 ppm to the final AEGL-2 value of 2 ppm.
-Phosphine is important in the ERG analysis as it is a Hazard Zone A gas that is in commerce as well as a gas evolved when certain solid phosphides are exposed to water (e.g., UN 2004, magnesium phosphide)
+In the absence of final AEGL-2 values, ERPG-2 values, interim AEGL-2 values, and acute inhalation lethality data were used to identify the health criteria used to determine PADs in that order.
+We note that health criteria for roughly half of our TIH list changed between 2008 and 2012.
+Fewer changes occurred between 2012 and 2016 though many interim AEGL values became final and subsequently replaced the preciously used ERPG values.
+Many of the changes were fairly minor in that final AEGL's replaced previously employed ERPG-2 values (for 12 materials), and most of these differences were less than a factor of 2.
+However, notable changes were for acrylonitrile and many isocyanates, where final AEGL values were published that were much more conservative than the previously used ERPG-2 values.
 The ranking of AEGL and ERPG values and the use of acute inhalation data to derive health criteria are described in greater detail below.